hansenlab/tutorial.450k/README.md

-# tutorial_450k
+# tutorial.450k

-A 450k tutorial in the form of an R package
+A tutorial on using the minfi package for analysis of data from the Illumina 450k microarray, in the form of an R package.